 Those points on your license do more to drain your bank account than the fines, assessments, and surcharges combined.
 Your car insurance company not only knows how many points the state gives you, it also has its own point schedule, which is generally harsher and longer-lasting.

 Auto insurers may raise your premiums with every point, and those points can stay on their records for a much longer period of time.
 Every insurance company is different, so you’ll need to look into yours regarding your specific speeding violation, or you could let your Queens speeding ticket lawyer handle it for you.

 While they cannot drop you from coverage immediately, if you reach the insurance companies’ breaking point, they will drop you at the next legal opportunity.

 You’ll have to then shop around and see if anyone is willing to insure you, but you may be stuck with horrendously expensive, high-risk insurance companies.
 They are often so expensive that many people can’t afford to drive at all.

 Unfortunately, those speeding penalties will do more than just hurt your insurance opportunities and your bank account.
 The strain of being unable to pay may mean cutting expenses elsewhere or not paying, which makes it harder to get out of the hole that a serious fine will put you in.

-For example, if you lose your license, you now must deal with debt, the cost of public transportation to get to work, and maintaining a vehicle you currently can’t drive.
+For example, if you lose your license in Queens, you now must deal with debt, the cost of public transportation to get to work, and maintaining a vehicle you currently can’t drive.
 It adds to your fines while making it harder to make the money you need to pay them off.